An “earworm” is a catchy piece of music that involuntarily replays in your mind’s phonological loop.

 So there you have it.
 You can either put earworms to work in your advertising, or you can have them used against you.

-I suggest the former over the latter, especially if you combine that with a Wizard of Ads branding campaign.
+I suggest the former, especially when your earworm is used as part of a Wizard of Ads branding campaign.